Skip to main content

 yarn gwen init

-Execute the feature passing in the -b switch to exit when done:
+Execute the feature passing in the -b option to exit when done:

 yarn gwen -b gwen/features/todo.feature